sapphire-bt/MMSprite/readme.md

 <img src="https://www.bunnytrack.net/images/github/mm/sprites.png" />

-A simple JavaScript plugin to read image data from sprite files used in the video game [Magic & Mayhem](https://en.wikipedia.org/wiki/Magic_and_Mayhem), aka Duel: The Mage Wars.
+JavaScript and Python plugins to read image data from sprite files used in the video game [Magic & Mayhem](https://en.wikipedia.org/wiki/Magic_and_Mayhem), aka Duel: The Mage Wars.

-This is a JavaScript implementation of a C routine posted on the [OpenXcom forums](https://openxcom.org/forum/index.php/topic,3932.msg125396.html).
-These are included in the folder "Original".
+These are ports of a C routine posted on the [OpenXcom forums](https://openxcom.org/forum/index.php/topic,3932.msg125396.html).
+The original C files are included in the "c" folder.
 With thanks to user Nikita_Sadkov, the author, for sharing his work and findings.

 Be sure to check out the [map formats writeup](formats.md) if you're interested in how maps are structured.